Display Window Preferences

 - Foreground - Sets the color of the wireframe box in the foreground.

 - Selected Panel - Sets the color in the frame around the selected panel/tab.
-This is the panel/tab that changes will be made to if you have multiple tabs open.
+This is the panel/tab that changes will be made to.

 - Note: The color of the maps is controlled by the individual map control.
 The selected panel color changes the color used to highlight the current panel.